openvstorage/volumedriver/doc/manual_building.md

 The code can either be built for debugging purposes (_rtchecked_ build) or as code to be run in production (_release_ build).
 In this document we mainly concentrate on the _release_ build process, but we'll hint at the changes needed for debug (_rtchecked_) builds.

 Note: If you want a simpler, more automated way of building, do have a look at the [Building with docker](doc/build_with_docker.md) document.
+This document assumes you're familiar with building complex projects and using tools as, for example, git.

 ## 1. Installing all prerequisites